Swastik-tsk/Swastik-tsk/README.md

 - 🔭 I like looking up to the stars.
 - 🌱 Living to the fullest by learning all this world got to offer.
 - 🥅 2021 Goals: Engaging with and contributing in Open Source projects.
-- ⚡ Fun fact: oh, i am bad in making jokes.
+- ⚡ Fun fact: oh, i can yodel.

 ### Tune with me: